Stereotypes: What Are They And How Are They Harmful?

 Imagine you're a small child of Asian descent.
 You hear your whole life how "all Asians are smart," but that may not feel like it's true for you.
 You have a hard time in school.
 Reading is difficult.
 Math is impossible.
 Everyone around you seems to pressure you because you are supposed to be "smart".
 Every time you do not bring home that "A" assignment, you feel like a failure - like you alone missed out on the gene that makes "all Asians smart".

-As educational opportunities like scholarships and colleges close their door on you, your future looks bleak.
-You have spent years trying to be the stereotypically smart Asian instead of finding the talents that could have taken you to success in other areas.
 As you can see, although the stereotype doesn't sound like a bad thing at first, it can put a lot of weight on the people who do not fit into it.

-Negative stereotypes are those we often think of when we hear the word "stereotype."
+Negative stereotypes are those we often think of when we hear the word "stereotype".
 They are usually used as insults or reasons for prejudice.
 A common negative stereotype is "All blonde women are dumb."
 This goes back to the Hollywood image of the helpless female, who is usually cast as a frail, fair-haired woman.
-The phrase already comes off as rude by nature of the descriptive word "dumb."
+The phrase already comes off as rude by nature of the descriptive word "dumb".
 However, just like the "all Asians are smart" example, the true damage of this stereotype goes a lot deeper.